nikitaa30/CNN-on-Cats-and-Dogs/README.md

 # CNN-on-Cats-and-Dogs
-Uses COnvolutional Neural Networks for Classifying cats and dogs
+Uses Convolutional Neural Networks for Classifying cats and dogs